 You can’t be happy with somebody else until you’re happy with yourself.
 You can ask for your partner’s support when you’re upset, but being married is about joining two lives together, not giving up one.
-Being satisfied in your own skin means you won’t be looking to your partner to fill voids in your life.
+Being satisfied in your skin means you won’t be looking to your partner to fill voids in your life.
 Read more about “7 Signs that you’re ready to marriage”.

 #4 Focus on giving love

 Genuine happiness is not about feeling good about ourselves because other people love us only.
 It’s more about how well we have loved ourselves and others.
 The unintentional outcome of loving others more deeply is that we are loved more deeply.
-Ask “How was your day?” or say “You’re beautiful today”.
-Ask what your partner want for dinner or ask for help and cook together.
+Ask “How was your day?” or say, “You’re beautiful today”.
+Ask what your partner wants for dinner or ask for help and cook together.
 Give a lot of hugs.
 Kiss your partner anytime.
 Tell how you love your partner more than he thinks you should.

 #5 Be Fully present

 You shouldn’t be constantly worried about your things when you’re with your partner.
-Try to focus your attention to the moment and being present as much as possible.
+Try to focus your attention at the moment and being present as much as possible.
 Share your thoughts and ask for an opinion.
 Trying to be fully present as much as possible will deepens your connection.